Ensono/amido.github.io/docs/workloads/azure/backend/netcore/quickstart/web_api_cqrs/configure_project_netcore.md

 ## Configure your Messaging Service

-When you created your project using the Stacks `dotnet new` command, you had an option to choose a messaing service using either the `-e` or `--eventPublisher` switch.
+When you created your project using the Stacks `dotnet new` command, you had an option to choose a messaging service using either the `-e` or `--eventPublisher` switch.
 Your options were either, Microsoft Azure Event Hub, Microsoft Azure Service Bus or Amazon Web Services Simple Notification Service.
 Depending on the option that you chose, follow one of the guides below to configure your database.

 ### Configure Azure Event Hub